gwrx/default-tools/README.md

 # My default tools

-A set of shell scripts to quickly setup virtual machines.
+A set of shell scripts and files for every day use